HATBE/Python-Chatbot/README.md

 ## Frontend

 The Frontend starts a websocket connection to the backend (chatbot).
-The first thing the chatbot sends is a "init" message with some information (currently just the supporter_name) this message will not be displayed to the user.
+The first thing the chatbot sends is a "init" message with some information (currently just the supporter_name (this will be random select of names)) this message will not be displayed to the user.
+After thet there is a greeting. then the user can ask questions that will be answered.

 ### Dependencies / Libraries
 | Technology   | Description                             |